cos316/assignment6-starter-code/README.md

 ## Capabilities API

-To implement the secure DORM interface, you will first need to implement the interfaces for creating and manipulating capabilities.
+As an example of a possible implementable API, we provide a set of template interfaces for creating and manipulating capabilities.

 The `secure_dorm` package (in `cap_manager.go`) includes two interfaces, `Capability` and `CapabilityManager`, which are defined as follows: